DrThomasAger/smile/README.md

 We aren't rendering our prompt, so we don't need it in markdown.
 We aren't storing data, so we don't need to match end brackets.

-***(: Smile*** is a language for prompt instructions.
-It not only contains the markup aspects (emoticon brackets defining sections) but also has many useful ideas embedded into its design.

 ## Flexible Structure

 When our prompts get longer, or our context gets complex (think, many different kinds of text documents) we need structure that can support diverse needs.
 If we have a lot of data, it needs a lot of structure around it so the model can read it and know it's different to the instructions: